 A significant portion of the downtown is occupied by several surface parking lots that have mixed ownership and receive uneven use.
 In addition, there are several properties with older but not historic building stock which may provide future redevelopment opportunities.
-The Front Street block is one of the most significant opportunities due to current development and goals within the 2010 Comprehensive Plan.
+The Front Street block is one of the most significant opportunities due to recent development interest and goals within the 2010 Downtown Master Plan.
 Enhancing urban form with infill development will create a more walkable district feel.